 If it’s an hour from the original invite or four weeks from when the printed invitation was sent; entertaining can be easy with some forethought and planning

 I really like to have time to get ready and then relax before guests arrive.
-“Handy” and me will chat about who is coming.
-If the party is larger and some people are aqaintences, we might need to remind each other of spouse, friend or kids names.
-Unfortunately our memory is getting worse as we get older.
+“Handy” and I will chat about who is coming.
+If the party is larger and some people are acquaintances, we might need to remind each other of a spouse, friend, or kid’s names.
+Unfortunately, our memory is getting worse as we get older.

 It’s Show Time